 Salmon fishing is at its best around Midsummer and for the month that follows.
 It is around Midsummer that salmon are most shiny, silvery and also put up a better fight.

-When we get into September the water temperature begins to drop and the pike become increasingly more willing to bite.
-The autumn is the season when the countryside explodes in a magnificent display of colour!
+The water temperature begins to drop in September and the pike become increasingly more willing to bite.
+The autumn is also the season when the countryside explodes in a magnificent display of colour!
 The air is fresh and crisp and the morning mist lies mysteriously over the fishing waters to subsequently lighten during the day.
-It is during these moments that you can experience your most amazing fishing for “the big pike”!
+It is during these moments that you can experience your best fishing for “the big pike”!

-Pike fishing continues throughout the autumn until the ice settles, which usually take place during the latter part of the month of November.
+Pike fishing continues throughout the autumn until the ice settles, which usually take place during the latter part of November.